Buba98/regex_enumerator/README.md

 - [x] Backreferences (named and unnamed)

 ## How it works
-This library works by parsing the regex pattern.
-Once the pattern is parsed, it performs a breadth-first search on the tree of the pattern.
-This ensures to be able to generate all the strings and don't get stuck on a unbounded quantifier for a character class or group.
+This library works by parsing the regex pattern into a tree structure.
+Once parsed, it performs a breadth-first search (BFS) on the tree to generate all matching strings.
+This ensures it does not get stuck on unbounded quantifiers for character classes or groups.

 ## Tests
-The library contains a test suite that can be run with the following command:
+The library includes a comprehensive test suite.
+To run the tests, use the following command:
 ```bash
 pytest
 ```